 Students may select Academic Enrichment as their Secondary Technical Core.
 Under this option, a student can complete 14 credit hours of electives from diverse areas of study that are used to support his/her personal or career goals.

 In order to use courses towards Academic Enrichment, the student must submit an application for Academic Enrichment, which includes a Career Plan Statement.
 The application is reviewed by the Undergraduate Faculty Advisor, who approves Academic Enrichment coursework.

 Applications for the approval of Academic Enrichment coursework must be submitted at least 12 months before graduation.
 If Academic Enrichment courses have been previously approved, requests to update courses to be used for AE can be submitted until the 12th class day of the graduating semester.

-Academic Enrichment applications will now be accepted during the following dates only:
+Academic Enrichment applications are accepted during the following dates only:

 STEPS TO COMPLETING THE ACADEMIC ENRICHMENT APPLICATION

-Step 1: Make sure you have selected your technical cores to include Academic Enrichment.
-Review information and procedures about selecting technical cores here.
+Step 1: Make sure you have declared your technical cores to include Academic Enrichment.
+Review information and procedures about declaring technical cores here.